NTSB arrives at scene of deadly Minneapolis school explosion

 Killed were Ruth Berg, a receptionist for 17 years, and John Carlson, an 81-year-old part-time janitor, officials said.
 Both had initially been unaccounted for after the explosion.

-Berg’s body was found within two hours of the explosion, and crews brought in earth moving equipment and dug carefully in the hopes of finding a second unaccounted for person still alive.
+Berg's body was found Wednesday afternoon, and crews using heavy equipment worked carefully in the hopes of finding a second unaccounted for person still alive.
 But a body later confirmed to be Carlson’s was found at around 8 p.m.
-Wednesday night, the Minneapolis Fire Chief John Fruetel said.
+Wednesday, Minneapolis Fire Chief John Fruetel said.

 "The damage was extensive to the building, and we will await determination from the proper authorities that it is safe, because we will have to go inside the building in order to really make a determination what happened," Hart said.